Automotive pixel link

-Automotive pixel link, or APIX, is a serial high speed Gigabit Multichannel link to interconnect displays, cameras and control units over one single cable targeting automotive applications.
-APIX2 transmits up to two independent HR real time video channels plus bidirectional protected data communication with Ethernet, SPI, I2C including 8 channels for audio.
+Automotive Pixel Link, or APIX, is a high-speed serial multichannel link designed to interconnect displays, cameras, and control units over a single cable, primarily for automotive applications.
+It supports gigabit data rates and enables efficient transmission of video and other data.
+The second generation, APIX2, can transmit up to two independent high-resolution real-time video channels simultaneously.
+It also supports bidirectional protected data communication with protocols such as Ethernet, SPI, and I2C, and includes 8 audio channels.

-APIX, APIX2 and APIX3 were designed by Inova Semiconductors based in Munich, Germany.
-Inova provides its own chips and licences the IP to other semiconductor suppliers such as Fujitsu, Toshiba, Analog Devices, Cypress, and Socionext.
+APIX was developed by INOVA Semiconductors, headquartered in Munich, Germany.
+INOVA supplies its own chips and licenses the intellectual property to other semiconductor manufacturers including Fujitsu, Toshiba, Analog Devices, Cypress, and Socionext.

 Popularity

 The standard is used by a growing number of car OEMs especially in the infotainment area.

 It was licensed in 2008 by Fujitsu for use in their automotive controllers.
-There are also Commercial off-the-shelf boards available from e.g.
+There are also Commercial off-the-shelf boards available from e.g. Congatec.

-Congatec.
 There are also implementations as IP block for Xilinx FPGAs.

 Specifications

 APIX (or APIX1), which is on lifetime buy through the end of 2019, allows for: